cbe453/arc-plato-shell/_episodes/01-connecting.md

 It is strictly speaking not necessary to have a terminal running on your local computer in order to access and use a remote system, only a window into the remote system once connected.
-PuTTY is likely It is, strictly speaking, not necessary to have a terminal running on your local computer in order to access and use a remote system, only a window into the remote system once connected.
-PuTTY is likely the oldest, most well-known, and widely used software solution to take this approach.
+PuTTY is likely the oldest, and most well-known and widely used software solution to take this approach.

 PuTTY is available for free download from [www.putty.org](http://www.putty.org/).
 Download the version that is correct for your operating system and install it as you would other software on your Windows system.
-Once installed it will be available through the start menu or similar.
+Once installed it will be available through the Start menu or similar.

 Running PuTTY will not initially produce a terminal but instead a window full of connection options.
 Putting the address of the remote system in the "Host Name (or IP Address)" box and either pressing